ghern5234/RegexTutorial/gist-template.md

 - Gr`[ae]`y : Matches either `Gray` or `Grey`

 A character class matches only a single character.
 The example above would not match `graay` or `graey`.
-The order of the characters does not matter.
-The results are identical.
+The order of the characters does not matter, the results are identical.
 You can find a word even if it is misspelled, such as `char[ae]ct[eo]r`.

 To specify a range of characters, we add a hyphen between the two.
 [0-9] matches a single digit between 0 and 9.